Telephone numbers in Taiwan: Area code

 The emergency numbers in Taiwan are 110 (police) and 119 (fire and ambulance services).

 When making an inter-area long-distance call from within Taiwan, a long-distance prefix "0" is required.
 If calls are made from within the same area code, then the area code does not need to be included.
 Inter-area calls are defined as long-distance phone calls even when the two numbers have the same prefix.

 If calls are made from outside Taiwan, the "0" of the area code prefix is omitted.

 The following table of area codes includes this "0" prefix.

+Exceptional case

+The 01 code was reserved for Nanjing, which was the capital of the Republic of China before its retreat to Taiwan in 1949.

 Mobile phones

-Taiwan mobile phone numbers always begin with 09 followed by 8 digits (e.g. 0918909875).
-The 0 is omitted when calling a Taiwan mobile phone number from outside Taiwan (e.g. +886 970699044).
-If calling a landline within Taiwan from a local Taiwan mobile phone, the 0 of area code prefix must be included (e.g. 0 + area code + 8 digit landline number).
+Taiwan mobile phone numbers begin in three digits ranging 090~098 with a total length of 10 digits: 09X followed by 7 digits (e.g. 092 1234567).
+When calling a Taiwan landline phone number using a local Taiwan mobile phone, the 0 prefix for the area code must be included (e.g. area code with 0 prefix included + 8 digit landline number).
+When calling a Taiwan mobile phone number from outside of Taiwan, the 0 of 09X is omitted (e.g. +8801804672522).